uberhalit/SekiroFpsUnlockAndMore/README.md

 * the game has forced VSYNC so unlocking the frame rate when your monitor has 60Hz will do nothing.
 You'll have to disable VSYNC in Nvidia Control Panel or AMD Radeon Settings first, see Usage
 * in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
+* if your monitor does not support Hz override (Preferred Refreshrate missing and Profile Inspector won't work either) you won't be able to play at a higher refresh rate in fullscreen, play in windowed mode as an alternative
 * your monitor has to natively support your custom resolution otherwise it won't show up correctly
 * if a custom resolution is used it has to be added and selected before enabling borderless window
 * due to how the game renders the HUD is limited to 16:9 even on 21:9 resolutions